abhadani1708/Appointment-Booking/README.md

-# Clinic Appointments Frontend
+# Clinic Appointments

-This is the **React frontend** for the Clinic Appointments application.
+This is the **Full Stack Application** for the Clinic Appointments application.
 It connects to the backend API (built with Node.js/Express + PostgreSQL) and allows patients to book appointments and admins to manage bookings.

 ---